Acting Chief Executive

 Simon Walker was Director General of the Institute of Directors until early 2017 and has previously served as Communications Secretary to HM The Queen at Buckingham Palace, Director of Corporate Affairs at British Airways, and as a special adviser in the Prime Minister’s Policy Unit at 10 Downing Street from 1996-97.

-Rebecca joined the Trust's Board in September 2018 and is also a member of the audit, risk and quality committee.
-She is currently chief executive of Avocate (previously the Bar Pro Bono Unit), a charity matching members of the public who cannot pay for advice with a pro bono barrister.
-Prior to this Rebecca was director at the Litigant in Person Support strategy which helps people without means through the court and tribunal process.
+Rebecca joined the Trust’s Board in September 2018, is Vice-Chair and a member of the Finance and Strategy and Nominations and Remuneration Committees.
+She is currently Chief Executive of Advocate (previously the Bar Pro Bono Unit), who match members of the public who cannot pay for advice with a pro bono barrister.
+She was Director at the Litigant in Person Support strategy.

-She holds a number of government and professional advisory roles including sitting on the HMCTS Reform Programme, Litigant in Person Engagement Group.
-Rebecca has also previously held a number of non-executive director roles including at the National Pro Bono Centre, the Advice Services Alliance and Blackfriars Settlement.
+Rebecca holds a number of government and professional advisory roles, including sitting on the HMCTS Reform Programme and the Litigant in Person Engagement Group and has held non-executive positions at the National Pro Bono Centre, the Advice Services Alliance and Blackfriars Settlement.

-Laurence joined the Money Advice Trust’s Board in September 2019 and is a senior director and chartered accountant with extensive programme leadership and multi-disciplined global management experience.
-Laurence is currently working with NHS Digital as part of a significant organisational change programme.
+Laurence joined the Trust’s Board in September 2019 and is a senior director and chartered accountant with extensive programme leadership and multi-disciplined global management experience.
+Laurence is currently working with NHS England as part of a significant organisational change programme.

 His previous experience includes twenty years at Credit Suisse working in a variety of senior positions based in London, New York and Zurich latterly as Chief of Staff and Chief Operating Officer for Corporate Services Technology in Zurich.
 Laurence has also worked in the publishing and automotive sectors in a variety of financial roles.

-Lucy joined the Money Advice Trust’s Board in September 2019 and is a skilled consumer advocate with experience in policy influencing and a background in law.
+Lucy joined the Trust’s Board in September 2019 and is a skilled consumer advocate with a background in law and experience in policy influencing.

-Lucy is currently working as an independent consultant with a particular interest in reducing the impact of scams and fraud on consumers and using an inclusive design approach to improve outcomes in consumer markets.
-Lucy was formerly Senior Policy Manager at Age UK leading on the charity’s public policy work on financial services, utilities and scams.
-Her other previous roles include leading projects in Rwanda and Ethiopia to combat rights abuses and providing legal representation and counselling support for victims of sexual violence.
+Lucy is currently working with the Joffe Trust to support cross sector responses to economic crime.
+She was founding CEO of Stop Scams UK and formerly Senior Policy Manager at Age UK, leading on the charity’s public policy work on financial services, utilities and scams.
+Lucy’s previous roles include leading projects in Rwanda and Ethiopia to combat rights abuses and providing legal representation and counselling support for victims of sexual violence.